 Sri Lanka’s location in the Indian Ocean, just a few kilometers from the Indian coast and near one of the busiest sea lanes in the world – one that carries much of the oil that fuels the Chinese economy – makes it attractive to Beijing.
 India believes that China’s interest in Sri Lanka and its growing footprint there is part of an encirclement strategy to contain India and that Beijing will use its huge influence in Sri Lanka to secure a military presence there.

 The Chinese strategy is “smarter” than that, argues Jacob.
 China, he says, “is cultivating influence not by overt military presence but by encouraging people-to-people contacts, offering scholarships, sponsoring conference trips, and boosting Chinese tourism in India’s neighboring countries.
 This softly, softly, approach is more effective and far more difficult for India to counter.

 Indeed India may convince the Sirisena government to trim its defense and security co-operation with China, but asking it to halt Beijing’s exercise of soft power in Sri Lanka will be difficult.

 Importantly, Delhi must understand that it cannot counter Chinese influence in Sri Lanka by badgering or bullying Colombo to cut back on co-operating with Beijing or dictating who its friends and allies should be.

 India’s Prime Minister Narendra Modi is visiting Sri Lanka in March and China in May while Sirisena is due to visit Pakistan and China soon.
 The coming weeks and months are likely to shed more light on the India-Sri Lanka-China equation.

 Dr Sudha Ramachandran is an independent journalist/researcher based in Bangalore, India.
-She writes on South Asian political and security issues and can be contacted [email protected]
+She writes on South Asian political and security issues and can be contacted at [email protected]